The Azurmendi Restaurant has not only obtained the LEED Gold certification but was also declared the Most Sustainable Restaurant in the World in 2014.

 Internal Rate of Return

-- Total light points operating 4 hours a day - 933 lighting points
+- Total lighting points operating 4 hours per day in 35 years - 933 lighting points

-- Barrels of oil saved per year - 10 barrels
+- Barrels of oil saved in 35 years - 280 barrels

 The skylight and the curtain wall total an installed power capacity of 21 kWp and generate approximately 16,500 kWh per year, while preventing the release of 11 tons of CO2 into the atmosphere.